Efficient Convex Optimization for Bosonic State Tomography: COMMON APPLICATIONS

 Two-mode system is more complicated.
 In this task, we reconstruct the target density matrix from Wigner function data.
 We use a two-mode logical binomial Bell state as the target state, which is widely used in quantum communication and quantum error correction.
 The state here is a discrete-variable state, but we use continuous-variable measurement bases which are Wigner function measurement bases.
 The two-mode logical Bell state is defined as

 with

+We change the dimension of the density matrix under test $N$ and set the dimension of the measurement operator to 24, batch size to 3000, start learning rate to 100, and maximum training steps to 2000.
 We show the fidelity and computation time of this setup with the single mode dimension $N$ (the total computational dimension is $N ^2$) in Fig. \ref{fig:4} (a) and (b).
 In our setup, the Hilbert space dimension does not have an influence on the final fidelity, which remains at 1.
 Moreover, employing PGD as the solver substantially reduces the overall computation time.
 For the two-mode examples, the cost of constructing the measurement bases is negligible compared with the time required to solve the optimization problem; therefore, improvements in the solver translate directly into reductions in total runtime.
 This is different from the single mode cases.
 Although the effective Hilbert-space dimension of the two-mode system is on the order of, for example, 100 , we only compute the single-mode displacement operator in a truncated basis with $N=10$ and obtain the full two-mode operator by taking the Kronecker product of the single-mode operators.
 Forming the two-mode operator in this way is considerably faster than evaluating the displacement operator directly in a basis of size $N=100$.

 In Fig. \ref{fig:4}(c), we illustrate how the number of data points impacts the final fidelity with the effect of noise.
-We employ SPGD as the solver and model the noise as additive Gaussian noise with standard deviation $\sigma=0.1$, which is approximately 25\% of the maximum signal amplitude.
+We employ SPGD, more specifically, a method called Accelerated Stochastic Subgradient Method: the regularized variant (ASSG-r) as the solver and model the noise as additive Gaussian noise with standard deviation $\sigma=0.1$, which is approximately 25\% of the maximum signal amplitude.
+The dimension of the density matrix under test is set to 6 and the start learning rate is set to 0.5.
 The batch size is set to 3000, corresponding to roughly $10~\mathrm{GB}$ of memory.
 These results show that, using a compute-then-discard strategy, one can increase the number of data points to raise the reconstruction fidelity without increasing the peak memory footprint.